 So I also use a Dropbox account to hold critical files I’m working on now.
 That includes my assignment and invoicing records from the past few years, as well as story notes and interview transcripts.
 And all my stories themselves.
 Plus, I also use it for all my novels — all the versions, all the notes, all the outlines.

-If you want a bonus 500 megabytes of Dropbox storage space, you can use my referral link and give me extra Dropbox storage as well.
+If you want to get yourself a bonus 500 megabytes of Dropbox storage space, you can use my referral link — and give me extra Dropbox storage as well.
+Much appreciated!

 The way I use it is I have a Dropbox folder on my desktop that I keep all my important files in.
 That folder is automatically synced across all my devices — desktop, laptop, phone, everything — and is also accessible via the web.